chenx859/OrderBook-Simulation/README.md

 # OrderBook-Simulation
-This program simulate a orderbook of stocks.
-For more details, check the instructions.
+This program simulate an orderbook of stocks.